niplav/site/bcis_and_alignment.md

 Brain-Computer Interfaces and AI Alignment
 ===========================================

+> There was only one serious attempt to answer it.
+Its author said that machines were to be regarded as a part of man's own physical nature, being really nothing but extra-corporeal limbs.

+*—Samuel Butler<!--TODO: link-->, “Erewhon”<!--TODO: link-->, 1872*

 As a response to Elon Musk declaring that [NeuraLink's purpose is to aid AI alignment](https://www.youtube.com/watch?v=ycPr5-27vSI&t=1447s), [Muehlhauser